England v Argentina, Rugby World Cup 2023: when is it and how to watch on TV

 Argentina have appeared in every Rugby World Cup since the inaugural edition in New Zealand and Australia in 1987.
 Their best result was third place in 2007, in France, when they beat the hosts in their opening match and again in the third-place play-off.

-England will be without captain Owen Farrell, who is serving a four-match ban following World Rugby’s successful appeal against his downgraded red card for a high tackle on Taine Basham.
+England will be without captain Owen Farrell, who is serving a four-match ban following World Rugby’s successful appeal against his downgraded red card for a high tackle on Taine Basham in the warm-up match with Wales.
 Billy Vunipola will also be absent as he serves the final leg of a three-match suspension, and expectations are low following a humiliating defeat to Fiji which rounded off England’s dismal tournament preparation.

 When is it?